Updated March 2020

 Use your phone

 I mean okay, you know this.
 But I also feel like I have to include this on this list because of course these new fangled smartphones we all have are so helpful with language learning.
-Dan’s constantly flicking through Duolingo, Memrise and Quizlet on his phone.
+Duolingo, Memrise and Quizlet are all great tools.

-He uses Duolingo as a general language course (they don’t have so many languages, but if they have one you want to learn you should definitely try it out!), Memrise for vocabulary, and then he makes flashcards from the words in Memrise and runs through them on Quizlet.
+I’ve used Duolingo as a general language course (they don’t have so many languages, but if they have one you want to learn you should definitely try it out!), Memrise for vocabulary, and then if you’re feeling ambitious you could also make flashcards from the words in Memrise and run through them on Quizlet.

 If communication is your aim, find a way to speak the language